-3.5 Pipelines
+1-3.5 Pipelines and Rail Tankers

-The CEI Hub is supplied by the Olympic Pipeline which connects as far north as Bellingham, Washington and transports gasoline, diesel, and jet fuel in pipes between 12 to 20 inches in diameter (Figure 2).
-There are also other pipelines connecting to the CEI Hub for fuels, including the Kinder Morgan pipeline that links petroleum terminals in the Portland region, including to the Portland International Airport.
+The CEI Hub is supplied by the Olympic Pipeline which connects as far north as Bellingham, Washington and transports gasoline, diesel, and jet fuel in pipes between 12 to 20 inches in diameter (Figure 2).20 There are also other pipelines connecting to the CEI Hub for fuels, including the Kinder Morgan pipeline that links petroleum terminals in the Portland region, including to the Portland International Airport.
 Like tanks, pipelines are also subject to potential failure due to seismic risks.
 For the Olympic Pipeline, breaks could occur north of the CEI Hub.
 Pipeline contents and the resulting risk of release vary by day.
 Since the material is ultimately stored in tanks at the CEI Hub, the effect of pipeline releases is partially accounted for in the tank capacity.
-Underground pipelines may be more protected than the above-ground tanks.
 Given these uncertainties, this analysis does consider the effects of a pipeline rupture at the CEI Hub, but focuses solely on tank capacity.